-Another complementary inspiration for this framework construction was this good design definition from Bate, Khan & Pye, "By it self, design is an empty vessel waiting to be filled with people, meanings, and actions... it is a dead form that as no life or energy itself...
-Yet on the other hand, it creates everything since the organizational design will have a fundamental framing effect on people's expectations and perceptions, setting the context for the organizing activity - the social construction of roles and relationships - through which structure is enacted" (Bate, Khan and Pye, 2000).
-Design methods take users into account because they were created to serve them.
-Moreover they are usually described by spaces instead of the EOD design usually described by vectors.
-For example to mediate and guide the achievement of the expected outcome, design methods use internal and external boundaries. meanings, values, sense, actions and minimum of rules instead of strict processes used on the EOD design, that is sometimes aggravated by the fact that those processes on the EOD are created by technocrats that are far away from the operation and don't think on what users need.
+There is a good and very interesting definition about design and organizational design paradox: "By it self, design is an empty vessel waiting to be filled with people, meanings, and actions... it is a dead form that as no life or energy itself...
+Yet on the other hand, it creates everything since the organizational design will have a fundamental framing effect on people's expectations and perceptions, setting the context for the organizing activity - the social construction of roles and relationships - through which structure is enacted' (Bate, Khan and Pye, 2000).

+Considering this, design methods take the user into account because they were created to serve users.
+For example to mediate and guide the achievement of the expected outcome, design methods use internal and external boundaries, meanings, values, sense, actions and the minimum of rules instead of strict processes used on the EOD design; that is, sometimes they are aggravated by the fact that those processes on the EOD are created by technocrats, being far away from the operation and so they don't know and think on what users need.